dstroud/dreamsequence/README.md

 - Strum curve: Bipolar control (-100% to +100%) over note timing where negative values will cause note timing to slow down over time and positive values will cause note timing to speed up over time.
 A value of 0% will result in linear timing.

+- Step length: The length of each step/row in the chord pattern, relative to 1 measure.
+Values ending in T are tuplets.

+- Duration: Chord note duration relative to 1 measure.
+Values ending in T are tuplets.
+The first option, "Step" will always adjust note length to match step length.

+- Swing: Amount of swing applied.
+50% is 0 swing and 99% is the maximum swing.

+- Dynamics: Volume or amplitude of voice.

 - Ramp: Bipolar control (-100% to +100%) of the Velocity/Amp values for each note.
 When Strum is off, this will change the dynamic balance of low and high pitched notes in the chord.
 When strumming, negative values will lower dynamics over time and positive values will raise dynamics over time.

-- Step length: The length of each step/row in the chord pattern, relative to 1 measure.
-Values ending in T are tuplets.

-- Duration (_Engine, MIDI Disting_): Chord note duration relative to 1 measure.
-Values ending in T are tuplets.

-- Amp: (_Engine, Just Friends_): Either Norns sound engine amplitude in percent or Just Friends amplitude in volts (0-5v).

-- Cutoff (_Engine_): Norns sound engine filter frequency offset.

-- Fltr tracking (_Engine_): Amount of "Keyboard tracking" applied to the Norns sound engine filter.
-Higher values will result in a higher filter cutoff for higher pitched notes.
-Final filter frequency = note frequency * filter tracking + cutoff. (y = mx + b slope-intercept).

-- Gain (_Engine_): Norns sound engine gain setting.

-- Pulse width (_Engine_): Norns sound engine square-wave based pulse width.

-- Port (_MIDI_): Port for MIDI output.

-- Channel (_MIDI_): Channel for MIDI output.

-- Velocity (_MIDI, Disting_): Note velocity.

-- Mod wheel: (_MIDI_): Send MIDI control change 1 value out to the configured MIDI port and channel.

 #### SEQ menu

-- Output: Where the output of the Seq is sent for playback.
-Some menu items are output-specific.
+- Voice: Where the output of the Seq is sent for playback.
+Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).
-  - Mute: Seq still plays but there is no sound output.
-  - Engine: Norns PolyPerc engine.
-  - MIDI: Output on the selected MIDI port.
-  - Crow: Outputs a monophonic sequence via Crow for Eurorack and other CV-capable gear.
-See [Crow Patching](https://github.com/dstroud/dreamsequence/blob/main/README.md#crow-patching).
-  - ii-JF: Just Friends Eurorack module requires Crow connected via i2c.
-  - Disting: Disting EX Eurorack module requires Crow connected via i2c.

 - Notes: Four ways of configuring Grid's note mapping are available:
   - Triad: columns 1-3 map to notes 1-3 from the active chord interpreted as a triad.
 Columns 4-6 play the same notes one octave up, etc..